therealelyayo/ffw/README.md

    <a href=""><img src="https://img.shields.io/badge/Contributions-Welcome-brightgreen.svg?style=flat"></a>
 </p>

-# SniperPhish
+# Thrly8-Finalersion
-[SniperPhish](https://sniperphish.com/) (SP in short) is a phishing toolkit for pentester or security professionals to enhance user awareness by simulating real-world phishing attacks.
-SniperPhish helps to combine both phishing emails and phishing websites you created to centrally track user actions.
+[Thrly8-Finalersion](https://Thrly8-Finalersion.com/) (SP in short) is a phishing toolkit for pentester or security professionals to enhance user awareness by simulating real-world phishing attacks.
+Thrly8-Finalersion helps to combine both phishing emails and phishing websites you created to centrally track user actions.
 The tool is designed in a view of performing professional phishing exercise and would be reminded to take prior permission from the targeted organization to avoid legal implications.

 ## Basic Requirements
 * Operating System: Windows or Linux.
 The macOS support is not verified.